OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 ## OpenRTB Request/Response with the Transmissions

 In those examples:
-* The transmission-ids, the content-ids, and seat have defined value for easing the understanding of the relations between the requests and the responses.
-In real life, those values are GUID or simple integers.
+* The transaction-ids, the content-ids, seat and signatures have defined value for easing the understanding of the relations between the requests and the responses.
+In real life, those values are GUID, integer or hash.
-* The signatures aren't verifiable.
 * The jsons omit some values (like "id" and "cur") that are normaly used in OpenRTB protocol to ease the understanding.
 * T1 and T2 Request are directly send by the Prebid Bidder Adapter to the matching server.
 This is typically done using a custom protocol, so we're just providing the expected Transmission Request object instead of the full request.